almondheil/agent-based-herding/README.md

 `git clone https://github.com/raymondheil/agent-based-herding.git`

 Then, edit the file `prey_distribution.conf` to change settings for prey placement.
-The file will only be correctly encoded with one `setting: value` pair per line.
+The file should have its information stored in `setting: value` pairs, and empty lines or comments starting with # will be ignored.

-If this format is broken, the file may read incorrectly.
-Currently, the program doesn't know how to recognize this error or prompt the user to correct it.
+If the file is in a different format than described above, the program will not correctly handle the errors and you'll get a bunch of ugly issues later on.
+If they come from `run.py`'s `read_config` function, you likely encountered one.

 ### Configuration settings